Yejay/automatic-summarization-tool/README.md

 ## Project Overview

 This project aims to develop a tool for automated text summarization of scientific studies and meta-analyses in the field of sport and fitness.
 The tool takes PDF files, summarizes their content, and returns the results via a web interface.
+This project uses a Python virtual environment for the backend and Vite for the frontend.
+Here's how to set up the project and manage dependencies:

 ## Table of Contents
 - [Project Overview](#project-overview)